about

 can we work together?

-i greatly appreciate anyone that reaches out, but i will have to decline for the sake of keeping the project within a reasonable scope.
+i greatly appreciate anyone that reaches out, but i will have to decline for the sake of keeping the project within a reasonable scope. i would still love to hear your ideas in the discord server, many player suggestions have been added to the game already!